ahmedHanie93/Personal-projects/Design/designs/compareRTFB.md

 **A:** Auth0 retains logs separately from live identity records.
 These logs capture static values (e.g. email, user ID) at the time of the event and are not dynamically linked to the current user object.
 GDPR compliance is addressed through **purpose limitation** and **data minimization** (Articles 5(1)(b) and 5(1)(c)), ensuring logs are accessed only for specific, lawful uses and do not contain more data than necessary.

 The GDPR permits retaining log data if access is restricted, used for legitimate purposes (e.g. security or compliance), and cannot easily re-identify users.
 Anonymization or pseudonymization is encouraged, but not strictly required.
 Auth0 enables compliant use by keeping logs independent of active user identity and recommending masking/redaction during log access.
 ### Q7: Will this introduce latency to the user deletion flow?

-**A:** No. Soft deletion in Sentry is immediate.
+**A:** No. Soft deletion in PAID is immediate.
 RTBF propagation is asynchronous and tracked via job status logs.
 This ensures fast response with eventual downstream consistency.

-### Q8: What prevents a user from being re-provisioned after deletion?

-**A:** A "tombstone" record is retained to prevent re-activation.
-If the same identity attempts to re-register, the system flags it for review or blocks it outright depending on policy.

-### Q9: Is this model scalable for the 100+ systems integrated with Sentry?
+### Q8: Is this model scalable for the 100+ systems integrated with PAID?

 **A:** Yes.
-Sentry acts as a coordinator, not a controller.
+PAID acts as a coordinator, not a controller.
 We provide contracts, event formats, and audit interfaces, while each consumer implements deletion locally.
 Priority is given to systems with regulatory risk.

 ---